 Studies have found that the ground underneath a trees canopy can be between 2 and 10 degrees cooler than the surrounding area.

-The Climate Factory can work with you to design and build micro-forests at your school, park or home.
+The Climate Factory can work with you to design and build micro-forests at your school, park, home or development.

 We also offer training workshops on how to create a forest for your organisation or community.